Savings bonds 101: How they work and what you need to know

 The downside of a savings account is that its yield will fall as interest rates fall, so your return might not beat inflation, whereas the floating, inflation-adjusted yield on a Series I bond helps mitigate this risk.

-Savings bonds are among the safest investments, as safe as any government-backed type of investment such as savings accounts, CDs or other insured bank products.
+Savings bonds are among the safest investments, as safe as any government-backed type of investment such as high-yield savings accounts, CDs or other insured bank products.
 Savers should carefully check the interest rate offered by their bonds, since rates on different series can vary markedly.

 Those considering savings bonds might also consider CDs, with the hopes of finding a higher interest rate and more flexibility.
 Here are the highest-yielding CDs tracked by Bankrate.